magma/magma/lte/gateway/deploy/magma_5g_agw/README.md

 | Operating System | Ubuntu Focal 20.04 (LTS) |

 **How to create a passwordless sudo account:**

+As we are using `Ansible` to deploy `AGW` we need a `passwordless sudo` account on the `AGW` deployment machine.
 To add a passwordless sudo account, you need to edit the `/etc/sudoers` sudo configuration command using the `sudo visudo` editor.
 For an example if we want to make `ubuntu` as a passwordless sudo account then you need to appned below line in your `/etc/sudoers`

 ```
 ubuntu ALL=(ALL) NOPASSWD:ALL
 ```

-After configuring your machine now to deploy AGW on the above machine a workstation is required.
+After deploying/ configuring your machine now to deploy AGW on the above machine a workstation is required.

-#### Workstation: ####
+### Workstation:
 It could be a VM or bare metal which must have Ansible installed in it and key based SSH authentication to the AGW host.

 **How to install Ansible on Workstation**:

-To install ansible on your workstation first you need to create a filed named requirements.txt with below content.
+To install ansible on your workstation first you need to create a file named `requirements.txt`.
+Execute the below command to create the file.

 ```
-# Create the requirements.txt file.

-vi requirements.txt
+cat <<EOF > requirements.txt

-# Add the below content

 ansible==5.2.0
 ansible-core==2.12.1
 cryptography==2.8